codership/documentation/galeracluster/source/faq.rst

    If you want to see how well it performs, you might copy your existing databases to your test cluster.
 See :ref:`Data Migration <migrate-data>` for more details on how you might do that.
 You can also use a benchmark tool like, ``sysbench`` (see `How to Benchmark Performance <https://severalnines.com/blog/how-benchmark-performance-mysql-mariadb-using-sysbench>`_) to test Galera.

 .. _`faq-learning-questions`:
+.. rst-class:: rubric-1 rubric-separated
 .. rubric:: Learning & Training Questions
-   :class: rubric-1 rubric-separated

 .. _`faq-galera-cluster-popularity`:
+.. rst-class:: rubric-2
 .. rubric:: How Popular is Galera Cluster?
 Will I be able to Find People we Need?
-   :class: rubric-2

 .. rst-class:: list-stats